weavephp/example-doublepass/README.md

 * a chain of pipeline names, possibly ending in any of the other options: `pipe1|pipe2|\App\Wibble`

 In the case of our single route, it specifies to run the pipeline called `uppercaseOwner` and then do something with the `\App\Controller\Hello->hello` bit.
 If you look back at the `uppercaseOwner` pipeline you will remember that the last call in the stack is to a Middleware called `\Weave\Middleware\Dispatch` and it is this Middleware that consumes and processes the `\App\Controller\Hello->hello` bit by creating an instance of `\App\Controller\Hello` and calling the `hello` method on it.

+Often it is convenient to use the string representation for a dispatch chain.
+However, when the chain is dynamically created or if the final dispatch entry is a closure then the array syntax is better.
+Internally, string chains are converted to array style.

 Looking next at src/Middleware/UppercaseOwner.php, this is a very simple middleware class that takes the `owner` attribute from our route and makes it uppercase.